-Fig. 3 shows that for most rainfall gauging stations, especially those in southwestern Amazonia, late 2004 and early 2005 experienced below-normal rainfall, perhaps associated with a late start of the rainy season that normally starts between September and October.
-The length of dry seasons can be defined by the number of months with rainfall less than 100 mm/month (Sombroek 2001, Li et al. 2006).
-This criterion seem to work better in southern and central Amazonia, while in Sao Gabriel da Cachoeira this threshold can not be applied because of the high rainfall that does not allow for a definition of a dry season length or the onset of the rainy season.
-The duration of the dry season in 2004 was longer than in a normal year in Porto Velho and Rio Branco, both in Southwestern Amazonia.
-The subsequent rainy season experienced above-average rainfall and then the 2005 dry season was below-average at least until October 2005 where rainfall increased again.
+da Cachoeira this threshold cannot be applied because of the high rainfall that does not allow for a definition of a dry season length or the onset of the rainy season.
+The duration of the dry season in 2004 was longer than in a normal year in Porto Velho and Rio Branco, both in southwestern Amazonia.
+The subsequent rainy season experienced above-average rainfall and then the 2005 dry season was below average at least until October 2005 where rainfall increased again.
 During other drought years during El Niño events, rainfall during the rainy season is below normal.
-In Manaus, even though rainfall was below normal during November and December 2004, it recovered later and was about 100 mm/month above average during the peak season MAM 2005, while during El Niño years of 1983 and 1998 rainfall was well below-normal from December through March.
+In Manaus, even though rainfall was below normal during November and December 2004, it recovered later and was about 100 mm month-1 above average during the peak season MAM 2005, while during El Niño years of 1983 and 1998 rainfall was well below normal from December through March.

-Rainfall time series during the peak rainy season in northern and southern Amazonia are shown in Fig. 4a-b for the peak season February-May, FMAM, for northern and December-March, DJFM, for southern Amazonia, respectively during 1950-2005.
-The figures show how various rainfall data sets can depict inter-annual variability and allow for an identification of reduced rainfall in the rainy season and possible droughts.
-The Chen et al. (2002) and CMAP gridded data sets were assessed for the period 1950 to 2005.
-In addition, indices of rainfall for northern and southern Amazonia since 1980 were also calculated, and various reference periods were used to calculate anomalies from these indices (1961-90, 1981-2005, 1979-95 and 1981-2004).
-Regardless of the systematic differences among all data sets, the rainfall series in northern Amazonia show the large negative departures during the droughts of 1963-64, 1980-81, 1982-83, 1997-98 and 2005 in northern Amazonia.
-The index derived from rainfall stations shows the year 1998 with negatives anomalies of the order of 1.5 mm/day while 2005 exhibited 1 mm/day below normal, implying that the drought of 1998 was more intense than that of 2005.
-The rainfall index derived from the NCEP re-analysis is the only one that shows positive rainfall anomalies, in contrast with the other rainfall station and gridded data sets.
+Rainfall time series during the peak rainy season in northern and southern Amazonia are shown in Figs. 4a and 4b, for the peak season February-May (FMAM) for northern Amazonia and December-March (DJFM) for southern Amazonia, respectively, during 1950-2005.

+The figures show how various rainfall datasets can depict interannual variability and allow for an identification of reduced rainfall in the rainy season and possible droughts.
+The Chen et al. (2002) and CMAP gridded datasets were assessed for the period 1950-2005.
+In addition, indices of rainfall for northern and southern Amazonia since 1980 were also calculated, and various reference periods were used to calculate anomalies from these indices (1961-90, 1981-2005, 1979-95, and 1981-2004).
+Regardless of the systematic differences among all datasets, the rainfall series in northern Amazonia show the large negative departures during the droughts of 1963-64, 1980-81, 1982-83, 1997-98, and 2005 in northern Amazonia.
+The index derived from rainfall stations shows the year 1998 with negatives anomalies of the order of 1.5 mm day-1 while 2005 exhibited 1 mm day-1 below normal, implying that the drought of 1998 was more intense than that of 2005.
+The rainfall index derived from the NCEP reanalysis is the only one that shows positive rainfall anomalies, in contrast with the other rainfall station and gridded datasets.